ganeti/ganeti/man/gnt-cluster.rst

 that the user-id pool feature is disabled.

 The ``-I (--default-iallocator)`` option specifies the default instance allocator.
 The instance allocator will be used for operations like instance creation, instance and node migration, etc. when no manual override is specified.
-If this option is not specified, the default instance allocator will be blank, which means that relevant operations will require the administrator to manually specify either an instance allocator, or a set of nodes.
+If this option is not specified and htools was not enabled at build time, the default instance allocator will be blank, which means that relevant operations will require the administrator to manually specify either an instance allocator, or a set of nodes.
+If the option is not specified but htools was enabled, the default iallocator will be **hail**(1) (assuming it can be found on disk).
 The default iallocator can be changed later using the **modify** command.

 The ``--primary-ip-version`` option specifies the IP version used for the primary address.
 Possible values are 4 and 6 for IPv4 and